Brinkmanship: Ronald Reagan and end of the Cold War

 Ronald Reagan was inaugurated as US president on January 20, 1981.
 His idea of nuclear relations was, from the outset, very different from détente's goal of stability.
 He effectively ended the previously-accepted agreement of mutually assured destruction by almost immediately increasing the pace of the buildup of American arms to an unprecedented rate.
 Besides the buildup of conventional arms, military technology was improved.
 With the introduction of the stealth bomber and neutron bomb, the US again began to pull away from the Soviet Union.
 The most pivotal of them was the Strategic Defense Initiative - later called 'Star Wars' because of its improbability - which simultaneously brought the Americans to the brink of war against the Soviets, as the SDI nullified the idea of MAD, and also induced arms talks between Reagan and Mikhail Gorbachev, Soviet leader.

 North Korean nuclear crisis

 The 2017–2018 North Korean nuclear crisis has been described as a representation of brinkmanship between US President Donald Trump and the North Korean leader Kim Jong-Un.
 The nuclear crisis was followed by a peace process, which saw mixed results.
+In 2017, between North Korea and the United States, tensions rose because of North Korea conducting nuclear and missile tests, and in response, the United States chose to sanction the country economically and a firm military warning.
+Also, this raised concerns among other countries, like Japan, China, and South Korea, given that tensions in the region increased.
+North Korea has also tested ICBM (Intercontinental Ballistic Missiles), where they claimed it could reach the United States.

+This crisis is seen as an example of brinkmanship, because both countries project power and make threats without engaging militarily.
+Examples of this included warnings from both sides, projecting force, and uses military rhetoric, which caused international concern and raising the risk of a possible future war.
+The United States also increased its military presence in South Korea as a way to project might.

+In 2018, there was the start of diplomatic efforts, which includes the meeting between North Korea's leader Kim Jong Un and the U.S. President Donald Trump, which reduced tensions temporarily.
+However, when talking about the long-term limits, they remained limited, given North Korea, despite the negotiations, chose to continue on developing its nuclear weapons.
+In the first meeting between Trump and Kim Jong Un in 2018, it took place in Singapore.
+In 2019, a second meeting between Trump and Kim took place in Hanoi, Vietnam, where it ended without a formal agreement, which shows the challenges of resolving the crisis with only diplomacy.
+As a result, at times, tensions continued to persist, which shows that the crisis still remains unresolved.